Pelvic Organ Prolapse: From Symptoms to Solutions

 What is Pelvic Organ Prolapse?

 Pelvic organ prolapse (POP) is a disorder in which the muscles and tissues of the pelvic floor can no longer adequately support the pelvic organs and they drop down or press into the walls of the vaginal canal.
 Three different types of POP are illustrated below.
-These are named based on the pelvic organ that is descending. types of pelvic organ prolapse A cystocele occurs when the bladder drops into the vaginal canal, a uterine prolapse occurs when the uterus drops into the vagina, and a rectocele occurs when the rectum bulges into the vagina.
+These are named based on the pelvic organ that is descending.
+A cystocele occurs when the bladder drops into the vaginal canal, a uterine prolapse occurs when the uterus drops into the vagina, and a rectocele occurs when the rectum bulges into the vagina.

 POP prevalence increases as a woman ages.
 In fact, 74% of women between 40-59 have POP.
 However, aging is not the only risk factor for this condition.
 Other common risk factors include genetics, connective tissue disorders, obesity, pelvic floor injuries, hysterectomies, and hormonal changes associated with menopause and pregnancy.
 POP can also occur following childbirth and is particularly seen in women who’ve had multiple vaginal deliveries and/or given birth to a baby weighing more than 8.5 lbs.